harpreetsahota204/molmo2/README.md

     skip_failures=False
 )

-# With per-sample prompts from a field
+# With per-sample prompts from a field (e.g., for VQA)
 model.operation = "describe"

 dataset.apply_model(